DiamondLightSource/i16_msmapper/README.md

     outputMode
       [str] Type of output generated, see below for options

+    toCrystalFrame
+      [bool] if False, Q-mappings will be in the basis of the lab frame, rather than the Crystal frame

     splitterName
       [str] one of the following strings "nearest", "gaussian", "negexp", "inverse"